Sawyer-Powell/Amble/README.md

 format, and providing powerful interfaces to program, view and manipulate that information.

-Amble is being developed first as a Neovim plugin, as a format for taking notes, and aggregating personal data.
+Amble is being developed first as a Neovim plugin and cli tool, as a format for taking notes, and aggregating information.
 This will help formulate the core of Amble, which is being developed as a shared library.

 Development will then move onto fleshing Amble out as an alternative document